smunchang/hexaus_sample/README.md

 ```

 ## Initializing
-It is optional, but we recommend to implement this when MainActivity start (in the onCreate method) because it collect user's information.
+It is optional, but we recommend to implement this when MainActivity starts (in the onCreate method) because it collect user's information.
 By this information we will analyze and make a report for you.
 ```
 ex)
 application code -> sampleapp001